grafana/intro-to-mltp/README.md

 * Pyroscope service for storing and querying profiling information.
 * Beyla services for watching the four-service application and automatically generating signals.
 * Grafana service for visualising observability data.
-* Grafana Agent service for receiving traces and producing metrics and logs based on these traces.
+* Grafana Alloy service for receiving traces and producing metrics and logs based on these traces.
 * A Node Exporter service to retrieve resource metrics from the local host.

 ## Running the Demonstration Environment